Particle Number Conservation and Block Structures in Matrix Product States: Matrix Product Operators

-\end{example} The addition of such symbolic representations can be done analogously to the addition of MPS and block MPS: the sum of the operators in Ex.~\ref{ex:symop} is given by

-If columns in this representation are linearly dependent, it is even possible to reduce the ranks, provided that the corresponding rows in the next component are compatible.
-This can be done from left to right and the procedure can be repeated from right to left where two identical rows can be merged.
-The resulting algorithms automatically reduces the ranks of the sums of operators in the above symbolic representation and can be very useful if the rank reduced format for an operator is not known.
-In fact, as we show experimentally in Section \ref{ssc:opranktests}, automatic rank reduction can even improve upon the operator representation derived in Sec.~\ref{ssc:compactform}.
-After this reduction, the operator in Ex.~\ref{ex:symop} has the form
+{The addition of such symbolic MPO representations can be done analogously to the addition of MPS and block-sparse MPS.
+In each core, these symbolic representations are composed of scalar multiples of the elementary matrix-free block operations discussed above, where the corresponding scalars can be collected in a separate matrix of coefficients.
+We say that a collection of columns of cores in rank-wise representation of matrix-free operators are {\em linearly dependent} if they contain the same symbols but the coefficient matrix is rank-deficient.
+In this case, the operator ranks can be reduced, provided that the corresponding rows in the next component are {\em compatible}, meaning that entrywise, their symbols can only differ if all but one of them are the zero symbol $Z$, which in turn means that they can be added.
+The resulting algorithm can be performed from left to right and the procedure can be repeated from right to left, where linearly dependent rows can be merged, see Algorithm~\ref{alg:rankredop}.
+This automatically reduces the ranks of the sums of operators in the above symbolic representation.
+It can be very useful if the rank-reduced format for an operator is not known.
+In fact, as we show experimentally in Section \ref{ssc:opranktests}, automatic rank reduction can even improve upon the operator representation derived in Sec.~\ref{ssc:compactform}. \begin{example} Let $K = 5$.
+The operators $\ten a_2^* \ten a_2$, $\ten a_2^* \ten a_4$ and $\ten a_4^* \ten a_2$ can be represented with particle number semantics by